capitalaquilacrest-tech/AQUILAV6/src/aquila-landing-knowledge.md

 Temporary profile information for Roman Rosslenbroich:

-Roman Rosslenbroich is based out of Hamburg, Hamburg and is the Chief Executive Officer and Co-Founder of Aquila Capital England and Aquila Crest Capital PH.
+Roman Rosslenbroich is based out of Hamburg, Hamburg and is the Chief Executive Officer and Co-Founder of Aquila Capital England.
 Roman previously worked at Salomon Brothers as a Head of Fixed Income Rates.
 Roman Rosslenbroich attended Goethe University Frankfurt.

 When asked about the Country Manager, answer: